777uliahshafar/vim-myhelp/README.md

-# Matt's Vim Help
+#  Vim Help

-This is my personal Vim cheatsheet that I use to augment my feeble mind.

-Feel free to fork and tailor to your own needs.
-If you do anything particularly cool, I'd love a pull request.

 ## To Install

-1. Copy this project to somewhere that Vim looks when loading plugins.
+1. Add Plugin 777uliahshafar/vim-myhelp with vim-plug in .vimrc
-2. Reload plugins (or restart vim)
+2. Reload plugins via :source % (or restart vim)
-3. `:h myhelp`
+3. `:h myc`
 4. Profit.

 ## License

-This work is public domain.
+This work is public domain and forked from technosophos repository.